caltechlibrary/command-line-for-librarians/presentation.md

 + It provides a command line interface to programs
 + It can be used to write small programs known as "scripts"
 + It is the default shell for many Linux systems as well as Mac OS X
-+ It also is available for Windows 10 Anniversary Edition
++ It also is available for Windows
+    + Git Core install, Bash for Ubuntu for Windows

 --

-# Why do I care?
+# Why care?

-+ Bash lets you automate repetitive tasks
++ Bash lets you automate repetitive tasks easily
-+ It helps you
+    + type a command see if it works
+    + scroll back through a command history and cherry pick useful commands
 + The command line no longer lives in isolation from the graphic user interface
+    + You can generally cut and paste from a graphical app to into the shell
+    + You can copy text from the command line and paste into a graphical app

 --

+# Why this talk?

-# it's all about the metadata
+## It's all about the metadata

 + Librarians are interested in Metadata
 + Often it is incomplete
++ But there are lots of API exposing metadata through the web
-+ but often combining it one source with another lets us get a big picture
++ Often combining it one source with another lets us get a big picture

 --

 # Basics of command line

+The modern command line includes

 + keyboard navigation
+    + arrow keys, delete keys, cut/paste
-+ autocomplete is your friend
++ autocomplete (this is really your friend)
+    + In Bash tab is activates auto complete for some commands and paths
-+ command history and your road to scripts
++ command history which you can scroll back through time
+    + history
+    + up arrow (for single command scroll back)

 --

-# Old Unix tools
+# What's in the toolbox?

+## The old favorites of Unix

 + *curl* is the jackknife to access
 + *cat* and *more*